-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-It is not considered necessary for this policy.
+If the decision is not to conduct an equality impact assessme provide details of the reasons. ent, please It is not considered personally for this action It is not considered necessary for this action.

 If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.